• Skip to primary navigation

 However, for this easier recipe, just brush with about 4 tablespoons of slightly warmed apricot jam after the tart comes out of the oven.

-I recommend making your own tart pastry.
+Pie Crust: I recommend making your own tart pastry.
 Just follow the recipe for pâte sucrée with ground almonds in the base.
-The recipe is based on the tart chapter in Teatime in Paris).
-However, if you're short for time, use ready-made shortcrust pastry (pâte sablée).
+There's no need to blind bake it, as long as you chill the pastry first.
+If you're short for time, use ready-made shortcrust pastry (pâte sablée).

 Bourdaloue Pear Tart